AJHemmings/Reciepe-book-web-app/README.md

-# React Flashcards for Learning
+# React Reciepe Book Web Application

-Welcome to the **React Flashcards** website!
-This project is designed to help students learn React concepts in an interactive and engaging way using flashcards.
-Users can view questions, reveal answers, and even add their own flashcards to customize their learning experience.
+This web app is designed for a School of Code hackathon project.
+It was designed and built in around 8 hours.

 ## Features

-- **Interactive Flashcards**: Click on a card to reveal the answer.
+- **Interactive Recipes**: Click on a recipe to reveal the instructions on how to cook!.
-- **Add Your Own Flashcards**: Easily add new questions and answers through a user-friendly form.
+- **Add Your Own Recipes**: Easily add new Recipes through a user-friendly form.
-- **Dynamic Learning**: Build a personalized collection of flashcards to reinforce your React knowledge.

 ## Technologies Used